spanner/radiant-paperclipped_uploader-extension/README.md

 ## Latest

-Updated to work with radiant 0.8.0, flash 10 and the latest paperclipped.
+* Updated to work with radiant 0.8.0, flash 10 and the latest paperclipped.
-It should just work, but until this and paperclipped get proper tests it's hard to be sure.
-Bug reports very welcome.
+* Default values can be set for the batch of uploads, then tweaked for each file
+* works with `paperclipped_taggable` if installed
+* if you have a 'copyright' column in your Assets, works with that too
+* a token is passed with each upload so that we can retrieve it for description

+That last change means you need to run the extension migrations.

 ## Status

 It works.
-It's new but quite tidy.
+It's fairly tidy but has no tests.
 It should handle errors reasonably well but only to report a failure.
+It's not very nice to look at but I was going for simplicity.
+There's no point prettifying it until the new radiant interface comes in.

 ## Installation